 Choose your pieces

 You'll want an assortment of pots, skillets, lids, utensils, plates, bowls, and cups or potentially mugs.
-Again, your camping kitchen will depend largely on your activities, the stove you're using and number of mouths you're feeding.
+Again, your camping kitchen will depend largely on your activities, the stove you're using, and the number of mouths you're feeding.
 Most manufacturers count a lid as a piece, and it might fit more than one pot or pan in the set.
-Don't overbuy.
-A set that contains more pieces might not be the smartest choice if you use only a few and the rest just end up taking up a bunch of space.
-Also, note that utensils and even a tea pot may count as pieces of a set.
+Don't overbuy; a set that contains more pieces might not be the smartest choice if you use only a few and the rest just end up taking up a bunch of space.
+Also, note that utensils and even a teapot may count as pieces of a set.

--An ultralight 1 Liter pot for every 1-4 people
+- An ultralight one-liter pot for every 1-4 people

 - A spoon for every person

 - A menu that involves "just add water meals" and at least each person's first meal carried in a foiled, sealable bag that becomes your "bowl"

 - The willingness to drink all your beverages from a water bottle

 - Literally, that is it.
 Keep it simple.

 For car camping (and for "normal" backpacking, select a subset from this list):

 - A "main" 2-3 liter pot for every 1-4 people, with a lid